Texas vs. Kansas State NCAA Football Odds, Plays and Insights | November 26, 2021

 Kansas State Stats and Trends

-- Kansas State has played 11 games, with six wins against the spread.

-- The Wildcats have covered the spread once this season when underdogs by 3 points or more (in three chances).
+- The Wildcats have been underdogs by 3 points or more three times this season and covered the spread once.

-- Kansas State's games this season have hit the over in 45.5% of its opportunities (five times in 11 games with a set point total).
+- Kansas State's games this year have hit the over on five of 11 set point totals (45.5%).

-- Kansas State is 3-0 against the spread and 3-0 overall in games when it scores more than 32.4 points.
+- Kansas State is 3-0 against the spread and 3-0 overall when the team scores more than 32.4 points.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.